nvcuong/nvcuong.github.io/_pages/prospective_students.md

 1. A short statement (maximum 500 words) on:
     - Potential research problems that you want to work on;
     - Why you feel PhD research is for you;
-    - Your plan to secure funding for your PhD research (Please note that scholarships from Durham are available but very competitive).
+    - Your plan to secure funding for your PhD research (please note that scholarships from Durham are available but very competitive).
 2. Your up-to-date CV.
 3. All your degree transcripts.